trueagi-io/metta-wam/README.md

 find $PRECOMPUTED_LOC -name "*.json" -exec sed -i -e 's/FLYBASE:FB/FB/g' {} \;

 ```

 #### Completely Optional

-For testing/viewing to see how we see the flybase as MeTTa or loading it into Rust Space instead of VSpace.
+For testing/viewing to see how we see the flybase as MeTTa.
+Or to load it into a Rust Space instead of VSpace.

 ```

 # takes around 8 minutes
-./scripts/cvt_to_metta.sh ./data/ftp.flybase.org/releases/FB2023_04/precomputed_files/
+./scripts/convert_to_metta.sh ./data/ftp.flybase.org/releases/FB2023_04/precomputed_files/

 # to get an atoms count (should be at least 56 million)
 find ./data/ftp.flybase.org/releases/FB2023_04/precomputed_files/ -type f -name "*.metta" -exec wc -l {} +